Native American people and Mormonism: Under Joseph Smith

 The founder of Mormonism, Joseph Smith, was fascinated by Native Americans from an early age.
 Scholars Lori Taylor and Peter Manseau believe religious teachings of then deceased Handsome Lake relayed through his nephew Red Jacket near Smith's town influenced the 16-year-old Smith.
 Smith later stated that in 1823 a Native American angel visited him and told him about a record that contained an ancient history of Native Americans.
-Smith said he translated this record from golden plates to The Book of Mormon.
-The existence of the "red sons of Israel" (i.e. Native American) was used as evidence for the authenticity of this account.
+Smith said he translated this record from golden plates to the Book of Mormon.
+Smith stated in the 1842 Wentworth Letter to a Chicago newspaper editor that the book was "the history of ancient America ... from its first settlement by a colony that came from the Tower of Babel ... to the beginning of [400 CE] ...
+The remnant are the Indians that now inhabit this country."
+Throughout the 1800's, adherents cited the common belief of White Christians at the time that Native Americans were "red sons of Israel" descended from the lost tribes as evidence of the authenticity of the Book of Mormon account.

 Adherents saw Native Americans as part of God's chosen people and they believed that preaching to them was part of the gathering of Israel which will precede the millennium.
-The church's long history with Native Americans is tied to their beliefs about The Book of Mormon.
+The church's long history with Native Americans is tied to their beliefs about the Book of Mormon.
 According to sociologist Marcie Goodman, historically Latter Day Saints held paternalistic beliefs about Native Americans needing help.
-Outreach to Native Americans became the first mission of Smith's newly organized Church of Christ, as the purpose of The Book of Mormon was to recover the lost remnant of the ancient children of Israel (e.g. Native Americans).
+Outreach to Native Americans became the first mission of Smith's newly organized Church of Christ, as the purpose of the Book of Mormon was to recover the lost remnant of the ancient children of Israel (e.g. Native Americans).
 Smith sent prominent members Oliver Cowdery, Parley Pratt, Peter Whitmer, Jr., and Ziba Peterson to a "Lamanite Mission" only six months after organizing the church.
-Though they did not have any converts and reception was lukewarm among the Seneca, Wyandot, and Shawnee people, they were well received by the Delaware people because The Book of Mormon advocated for a divine destiny for Native Americans and a divine right to their territory in the American "promised land".
+Though they did not have any converts and reception was lukewarm among the Seneca, Wyandot, and Shawnee people, they were well received by the Delaware people because the Book of Mormon advocated for a divine destiny for Native Americans and a divine right to their territory in the American "promised land".